 An Environmental Impact Assessment (EIA) is required for the proposed development in terms of the EIA Regulations of 2010 as amended under the National Environmental Management Act (NEMA) (Act No. 107 of 1998).
-This report contributes towards meeting these requirements and details the likely impacts of the proposed development on the terrestrial ecology (fauna & flora) of the site.
-The likely impacts on soil and water have been dealt with through Geotechnical studies and reported separately.
+This ecological report contributes towards meeting these requirements and highlights the likely impacts of the proposed development on the terrestrial ecology of the site.